Supervising Senior Paralegal and Contracts Manager

-EDUCATION: Bachelor’s Degree or Paralegal Certificate or equivalent combination of education and experience.
-Familiarity with one or more of the following substantive areas of law is desired: contracts law, digital media; intellectual property, including copyright, trademark and/or fair use; information services and technology; labor and employment law; FOIA and trust and estate matters.
+EDUCATION: Bachelor’s Degree and Paralegal Certificate or equivalent combination of education and experience.
+Familiarity with one or more of the following substantive areas of law is desired: contract law, digital media law; intellectual property law, including copyright (including fair use) and trademark law; information services and technology law; labor and employment law; freedom of information law; immigration law; and trust and estate law.

-• Ten (10) plus years of experience as a paralegal, legal assistant or legal analyst managing and maintaining a large volume of commercial contracts and/or other legal records in a company, law firm maintaining a large volume of commercial contracts and/or other legal records in a company, law firm or government agency.
+• At least 10 years of experience as a paralegal, legal assistant, legal analyst, or contract administrator managing a large volume of commercial contracts and/or other legal records in a company, law firm, or government agency.

 • Excellent written, verbal, and interpersonal communication skills with a proven track record of forging relationships among stakeholders.

 • Ability to maintain confidentiality and exercise discretion.